-Several common childhood viral infections cause widespread exanthems (rashes):
+Common childhood viral infections can cause widespread exanthems (rashes):

 - Measles (morbilli)